igromanru/Dark-Souls-III-Cheat-Engine-Guide/README.md

 ## Item IDs

-A special thank to [mgr.inz.Player](http://forum.cheatengine.org/profile.php?mode=viewprofile&u=177983) for this great list.
+A special thank to [mgr.inz.Player](http://fearlessrevolution.com/memberlist.php?mode=viewprofile&u=252) for this great list.

 ### Importent ID's Information!
 Sometimes you will find multiple ID's for the same item, always try the last one first!
 Example: "Ring of Steel Protection" got two entries, ID 20000078 and ID 20004E48, the **20004E48** is the right one.
-The reason of duplicate item ID's is, that they have added many items from DS1 first.
+There are duplicate item ID's, because they have added many items from DS1 at first.

 ### Goods (407)